node-llm/node-llm/docs/core_features/reasoning.md

 # Reasoning

-`node-llm` provides a unified way to access the "thinking" or "reasoning" process of models like **DeepSeek R1** or **OpenAI o1/o3**.
+`NodeLLM` provides a unified way to access the "thinking" or "reasoning" process of models like **DeepSeek R1** or **OpenAI o1/o3**.
 Some models expose their internal chain of thought before providing the final answer.

 ## Accessing Reasoning Content